dragonvedb/deltalore/content/Flower King.md

 On the far side of the room there is a locked double door.
 Inspecting the side of the building from outside reveals that there is a door in the back of the shop as well, blocked by flowers.
 It's unclear whether these are two different doors or not.
 - _Will the Flower King host a Dark World in one of the future chapters?_
-- _Note thst special attention is drawn to the back door by a nearby NPC._
+- _Note that special attention is drawn to the back door by a nearby NPC._